NATURAL ELECTRIC FIELDS AND ELECTROCULTURE

 growth and disease resistance of plants.
 There

-have been many experiments where this field has been modified or
+have been many experiments where this field has been modified or simulated

 A NEW THEORY

-While the accepted reason for the sharp needles on cactus
+While the accepted reason for the sharp needles on

-is to use a water dropper to make a connection to the atmosphere.
+fields is to use a water dropper to make a connection to the atmosphere.

 In the case of cactus plants I think it is reasonable to suspect